gude1/LLM-Chat/README.md

-# LLM Wrapper
+# LLM Chat

-LLM Wrapper is an LLM-based chat interface that supports real-time interaction, web scraping, and rich text editing.
+LLM Chat is an LLM-based chat interface that supports real-time interaction, web scraping, and rich text editing.
 It allows users to communicate with a Large Language Model (LLM), edit and resend messages, and perform web scraping directly within a Tiptap-based text editor.

 ## Table of Contents